 Workplace training in the aged care sector has just experienced a major win.
 The merger of the Health Ed Trust (HET) and Careerforce came into effect at the beginning of May and is a win […]

 Regular Assessor Newsletters are sent to registered assessors.
 Archive copies of newsletters are listed below and can be downloaded.
-News Real News – July 2017 issue – Careerforce Assessment procedures and moderation procedures are introduced […]
+REAL News – September 2017 issue We kick Spring off with a reminder about the important […]

 Health Ed Trust (HET) and Careerforce are set to merge – a move that has support from both the sector and NZQA.